prebhdevsingh/kaf-familycamp/content/faqs.md

       require.
 If your condition is considered contagious e.g. chickenpox - you will be asked to leave the venue.
 More information is available on our terms and conditions page. "
+  - question: What activities will be available at the summer KFR?
+    answer: There will be horse riding, indoor rock climbing, tobogganing, skiing, outdoor sports, bon fire and much more.
 ---